-Jackie Roe is an experienced Program Director who has spent more than half her life managing some of the world’s most complex, time-sensitive, and publicly sensitive infrastructure projects, including the Thames Tideway Tunnel Project, Rio 2016 Olympics and London 2012 Olympic and Paralympic Games.
-She recently moved to Australia to support some of our Australian clients deliver their large-scale infrastructure projects, and is currently working on a major clean energy program in the U.K.
+Jackie Roe is an experienced Program Director who has spent more than half her life managing some of the world’s most complex, time-sensitive and publicly sensitive infrastructure projects, including the Thames Tideway Tunnel Project, Rio 2016 Olympics and London 2012 Olympic and Paralympic Games.
+She has also worked in Australia supporting some of our Australian clients deliver their large-scale infrastructure projects, and is currently working on a major clean energy program in the U.K.

-In honor of International Women in Engineering Day, we’re connecting virtually with our team of engineering heroes around the world to showcase their careers and how each of them help Jacobs to live up to our promise of Challenging today.
+We’re connecting with our team of engineering heroes around the world to showcase their careers and how each of them help Jacobs to live up to our promise of Challenging today.
 Reinventing tomorrow.

-For this feature, we talked with Jackie about career, the STEAM heroes who inspire her and what she gets up to outside of work.
+Here, we talked wit Jackie about career, the STEAM heroes who inspire her and what she gets up to outside of work.

 Tell us a bit about what you’re working on these days.

-Having spent the most of the last eight years in the U.K. working on the Thames Tideway Tunnel project in London and before that on the Rio 2016 and London 2012 Olympic and Paralympic Games, I recently moved to Sydney.
-Now, I’m working with a variety of Jacobs teams to share major infrastructure project best practice and key learnings and to help steer and support our clients to success as they embark on larger and more complex infrastructure projects and programs than ever before.
+Having spent nearly eight years in the U.K. working on the Thames Tideway Tunnel project in London and prior to that on the Rio 2016 and London 2012 Olympic and Paralympic Games, last year I took the opportunity to travel to Sydney.
+There, I worked with a variety of our Jacobs teams to share major infrastructure project best practice and key learnings, as well as to help steer and support some of our clients as they embark on larger and more complex infrastructure projects and programs than ever before.
 Since returning to the U.K., I have joined the integrated client team at Hinkley Point C in Somerset, where Jacobs is a Strategic Partner helping EDF to bring the U.K. its first new nuclear power station in more than two decades.

 What’s your favorite part of your role?